-This sheet talks about exposure to dimethyl fumarate in pregnancy and while breastfeeding.
+This sheet is about exposure to dimethyl fumarate in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is dimethyl fumarate?

 Dimethyl fumarate is a prescription medication used to treat a type of multiple sclerosis with symptoms that flare up from time to time known as relapsing-remitting multiple sclerosis.
-Dimethyl fumarate is sometime abbreviated as “DMF and is sold under the brand name Tecfidera®.
-It works by decreasing inflammation and preventing the nerve damage that causes symptoms of multiple sclerosis.
+Dimethyl fumarate is sometime abbreviated as “DMF”.
+It is sold under the brand name Tecfidera®.
+It works by lowering inflammation and preventing the nerve damage that causes symptoms of multiple sclerosis.
 Dimethyl fumarate is also sometimes used to treat plaque psoriasis.

 I take dimethyl fumarate.
 Can it make it harder for me to get pregnant?

-Studies on women have not been done to see if dimethyl fumarate could make it harder for a woman to get pregnant.
+Based on the studies reviewed, it is not known if dimethyl fumarate could make it harder to get pregnant.
 Animal studies did not find an effect on female fertility.

 Does taking dimethyl fumarate increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Based on available limited research, it is unlikely that dimethyl fumarate would increase the chance for a miscarriage.
+Based on the studies reviewed, it is unlikely that dimethyl fumarate would increase the chance for miscarriage.
 In the few reported cases of pregnancies exposed to dimethyl fumarate, the rate of miscarriage was similar to what is seen in the general population.

-Does taking dimethyl fumarate in the first trimester increase the chance of birth defects?
+Does taking dimethyl fumarate increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3% to 5% chance of having a baby with a birth defect.
-This is called her background risk.
-Dimethyl fumarate has not been well studied for use during a pregnancy.
+Every pregnancy starts out with a 3%-5% chance of having a birth defect.
+This is called the background risk.
+Dimethyl fumarate has not been well studied for use during pregnancy.
 There are published data on 39 pregnancies and their outcomes with exposure to dimethyl fumarate.
-In this very small group of pregnancies, a higher rate of birth defects or stillbirth was not reported.
+In this very small group of pregnancies, a higher rate of birth defects was not reported.

-Does taking dimethyl fumarate in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking dimethyl fumarate in pregnancy affect future behavior or learning for the child?

 In animal studies of dimethyl fumarate there was no difference in the learning or behavior performance of exposed animals compared to non-exposed animals.

-There currently are no information regarding the use of dimethyl fumarate while breastfeeding.
-Because dimethyl fumarate is eliminated from the body quickly, it is recommended that women who choose to breastfeed while using this medication consider waiting 4-5 hours after their dose to breast feed to reduce the amount of medication the baby could receive.
-If you suspect that your baby is not doing well if you take dimethyl fumarate while breastfeeding, contact your child’s healthcare provider.
-Talk to your healthcare provider about all of your breastfeeding questions.
+Dimethyl fumarate enters breast milk in small amounts.
+Because dimethyl fumarate is eliminated from the body quickly, it is recommended that people who choose to breastfeed while using this medication consider waiting 4-5 hours after their dose to breast feed to reduce the amount of medication the baby could receive.
+If you suspect the baby has any symptoms such as flushing, vomiting, or diarrhea, contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man takes dimethyl fumarate, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+I take dimethyl fumarate.
+Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?

 MotherToBaby is currently conducting a study looking at multiple sclerosis and medications used to treat MS in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.